 Cauliflower ‘nachos’ with cucumber salsa

-Keep the kids happy over the summer holidays with this Mexican-inspired healthy snack recipe.
+Keep the kids happy with this Mexican-inspired healthy snack recipe - it also makes a great dinner.
 Making your own nachos from lightly spiced cauliflower adds an extra portion of veg, perfect for pairing with a fresh, colourful salsa.

 - Preheat the oven to gas 6, 180°C, fan 160°C. Blitz the cauliflower in a food processor or grate until very finely chopped with a rice-like texture.
 Heat a large frying pan over a low heat, add the cauliflower and dry-fry for 10 mins, stirring occasionally, until most of the moisture has evaporated, but the cauliflower hasn’t coloured.
 Transfer to a large mixing bowl to cool.